Parsifal on Stage - A short history of stage productions

 Above: Parsifal at the Vienna Staatsoper.
 Pretty sets (inspired by Otto Wagner) but it was a shame about the production.

 oday it might no longer be possible to present Parsifal as a religious mystery play; but the connection between the work and religion (or more accurately, spirituality) remains strong, however often producers may declare that they intend to dispense with all of the religious or supernatural elements of the work (and in their place substitute banality).
 One aspect of Parsifal that seems to have been little explored, except in the most superficial way, is the influence of Indian literature; even though attention was drawn to this aspect of Parsifal as early as 1891 (in an article by K. Heckel in the Bayreuther Blätter).
 Not only Christian symbols, but also those of Buddhism, and perhaps Hindu concepts too, were woven into this work (but not voodoo symbolism, like that shown in the photograph below!).
 Whilst it might not be possible to present the work as a coherently Buddhist drama (which in my view it is not), the possibility of approaching Parsifal from a Buddhist viewpoint seems to be promising and it is surprising that there has been no serious attempt at such a production to date ¹.
 Then there is the intriguing possibility of a New Age production, with the Grail Temple as a stone circle and a large crystal in place of Klingsor's mirror.
 Above all, in my view, the work must be presented from an understanding of the text, an understanding that has been all too rare in Parsifal productions of recent decades.
-There are so many riches in the poem itself, so many subtleties to be made visible, that it is quite unnecessary for producers to import alien concepts; they can leave their baggage (and especially their decomposing rabbits) at the door.

 Below: A production of Heart of Darkness, from the Bayreuth Festival for Decomposing Roadkill. ©Bayreuther Festspiele.